djrprofessional/Defensible-TAR-eDiscovery-Analytics-Demo/README.md

 # ELTEMATE Advisor Demo

-A portfolio-ready legal technology project tailored to the **Advanced Client Data Solutions Technology and Analytics Advisor** role at ELTEMATE.
-It demonstrates how I would approach a defensible technology workflow for litigation support, eDiscovery analytics, TAR-style prioritization, privilege escalation, QC sampling, and matter-level reporting.
+A portfolio-ready legal technology project - demonstrates how I would approach a defensible technology workflow for litigation support, eDiscovery analytics, TAR-style prioritization, privilege escalation, QC sampling, and matter-level reporting.

-## Why this project fits the role
+## Why this project
-The ELTEMATE posting emphasizes:
 - advanced analytics and machine learning strategies for litigation workflows
 - eDiscovery best practices, including TAR protocols, validation, processing, and production
 - case-team communication, issue escalation, and defensible documentation
 - structured workflows, status reporting, and practical problem-solving

-This demo addresses those expectations with a transparent, explainable workflow rather than a black-box model.
+This demo addresses those skills with a transparent, explainable workflow rather than a black-box model.

 ## What the app does
 The Streamlit app loads a synthetic legal review set and then: